 NOTES on using the Java applet version of CalcPlot3D and other Java applets:

-Recent versions of Firefox (starting with version 52 that released mid-March 2017) no longer support Java applets like the Java version of CalcPlot3D and the CalcGrapher applet (and Chrome has not supported Java applets since 2015).
+Firefox (starting with version 52 that released mid-March 2017) no longer supports Java applets like the Java version of CalcPlot3D and the CalcGrapher applet.
+(Chrome has not supported Java applets since 2015.)

 There are still some options to continue to run Java applets, but these options are limited and not ideal.

 Java applets will still run in Internet Explorer 11.